rl-institut/oemof-B3/README.md

 Oemof-B3 needs pandoc (version > 2) in order to create reports.
 Pandoc is included in conda environment config (environment.yml).
 If environment is build otherwise, pandoc must be installed manually.
 It can be installed following instructions from [Pandoc Installation](https://pandoc.org/installing.html).

+For the optimization, oemof-B3 needs a solver.
+Check out the [oemof.solph](https://oemof-solph.readthedocs.io/en/latest/readme.html#installing-a-solver) documentation for installation notes.

 ## Getting started